RuthChisom/SCAf-30-days-of-code/README.md

-# SCA-30-days-of-code
-Day 1 - Setting up a new Django Project
+# Setting up a new Django Project

 1. Create a new Django project. (install python if not already on your system)
     - python -m venv venv